Anticept/httyd-place/README.md

 # httyd-place

-I made this repository because I wanted multiple people to be able to update the r/place template image(s) and script

-## HOW TO USE THE TEMPLATE AND SCRIPT ON /r/place
 Our friends at r/osuplace have made an overlay script!
+I (anticept) made this repository because I wanted a centralized place for multiple people to be able to update the r/place template image(s) and script.
 Use this to make sure you're placing pixels in the right spot.

+## HOW TO USE THE TEMPLATE AND SCRIPT ON /r/place

 ### Extension